Jacksaur/NoFoxGiven/README.md

+# -- NOT CURRENTLY SUPPORTED FOR KUBUNTU 22.10.
+USE IS NOT RECOMMENDED UNTIL SCRIPT IS FIXED --

 # NoFoxGiven
 Automated script to remove all traces of Snap, including reinstalling a standalone version of Firefox.
 This is my first script I'm making publically available, Any suggestions or improvements are welcome.